EmberNight/SYSC_3110/documentation/UserManual.md

 ## Commands

-* Attack <Territory>
+* Attack
-  *  Chooses are territory to attack and prompts your for further action.
+  *  Attack and prompts your for further action.
 * Quit
   * Quits the game
 * Status